 Testing Food Reactions Using The Coca Pulse Test

-Identifying food sensitivities and/or allergies can be a time consuming and often expensive task.
-Elimination diets are considered the most accurate method but they can take months to complete by which time you may have developed new or different sensitivities, especially if you have leaky gut syndrome due to underlying infections or inflammation.
-The food allergy tests available on the market can be helpful but they are not 100% accurate.
-These tests can cost up to several hundred dollars and may not be covered by insurance, which makes them cost-prohibitive for many of us.
-Muscle testing or ART (autonomic response testing) is an excellent way to determine food intolerances but you will need access to a practitioner who is proficient in ART.
+The food allergy tests available on the market can be helpful, and their accuracy is improving with new technologies, but they are not 100% accurate.
+These tests can also be prohibitively expensive, costing up to several hundred dollars and may not be covered by insurance.
+Muscle testing or ART (autonomic response testing) can be an excellent way to determine food intolerances, but you will need access to a practitioner who is proficient in ART.

 Dr. Coca’s wife who was a medical researcher was diagnosed with a debilitating case of angina pectoris (chest pain or discomfort due to coronary heart disease) and given a five-year life expectancy by two cardiologists.
 She noticed that her attacks would occur within a few minutes of eating and began to realize that it was always after eating certain foods.
 She would eat these offending foods and inevitably her pulse would speed up and she would have an attack of angina.